 Administration.
 Our board of directors or one or more committees appointed by our board of directors will administer the Amended 2017 Plan.
 Our board of directors has delegated general administrative authority for the Amended 2017 Plan to the organization and compensation committee of our board of directors.
-The organization and compensation committee may delegate some or all of its authority with respect to the Amended 2017 Plan to another committee of directors, and certain limited authority to grant awards to employees may be delegated to one or more officers of the Company.
+The organization and compensation committee of directors, and certain limited authority to grant awards to employees may be delegated to one or more officers of the Company.
 (The appropriate acting body, be it the board of directors, a committee within its delegated authority, or an officer within his or her delegated authority, is referred to in this proposal as the "Administrator").